pulibrary/tigerdata-app/README.md

 ## Documentation

+- Design documents and meeting notes are in [Google Drive](https://drive.google.com/drive/u/1/folders/0AJ7rJ2akICY2Uk9PVA)
+- RDSS internal notes are in a [separate directory](https://drive.google.com/drive/u/1/folders/1kG6oJBnGqOUdM2cHKPxCOC9fBmAJ7iDo)
+- A set of requirements derived from early sketches is [here](https://docs.google.com/document/d/1U06FBX0qR9iMNiWes5YhP0schcPiLTmFwjHurduSb3A/edit).
-We're writing a ["Missing Manual"](docs/) for the subset of Mediaflux that is used by TigerData.
+- We're writing a ["Missing Manual"](docs/) for the subset of Mediaflux that is used by TigerData.

 ## Structure